 Every year at the Cienega Watershed Partnership Annual Meeting, CWP honors those who have contributed significantly over time in advancing the mission of the CWP, its public forums, and the Cienega Watershed.
 The service must be extraordinary both in time and diversity and it must be significant and long term.
 Nominate someone for the Wall of Honor.

-Meet the Cienega Watershed Partnership inductees into the Wall of Honor:
+Meet the past Cienega Watershed Partnership inductees onto the Wall of Honor:

 Dennis Caldwell has a passion for natural history in general and frogs and other herpetofauna in particular, which has led to significant contributions to on-the-ground scientific investigations, educational outreach activities, and restoration actions.